StephenR-20/PublicGeminiProj/README.md

-# DevVersionGeminiProject
+# PublicVersionGeminiProject
-This is the private development repository for our final project (Ballmer's Peak) including all sensitive files needed to run.
+This is the public development repository for our final project (Ballmer's Peak) excluding all sensitive files needed to run.

 **LINK TO OUR REPO:**  https://github.com/StephenR-20/DevVersionGeminiProject.git Cloud Computing Final Project - Team Ballmer’s Peak